RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-04-12-newsletter.md

 Research software has been a driving force behind the birth and rapid growth of informatics, but it was the appearance of graphical user interfaces (GUI) in the 1980s that made computers accessible to everyone.
 A GUI helps to reduce the learning curve for using software, increases the base of potential users and can ultimately increase citations and impact.
 Moreover, a well-designed GUI can perform validation and increase the robustness and reproducibility of the results, productively decoupling developers from users.

 The goal of these workshops is to help developers lose their fear - or reluctance - to invest time creating a GUI for their research software, and help them to give those first steps in the development of graphical user interfaces.
 The target audience is anyone who develops research software as part of their work, in any role, academic level and department.

+This event is organised by the [RSE team at Imperial College London](http://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/research-software-engineering/).

 [Register with eventbrite](https://guis4rs_april21.eventbrite.co.uk/)